D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Grizzlies

 D'Angelo Russell Insights vs. the Grizzlies

-- Russell's Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.
+- Russell's opponents, the Grizzlies, have one of the fastest offensive tempos, ranking sixth, averaging 104.1 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- The Grizzlies allow 113 points per game, 11th-ranked in the NBA.
+- Conceding 113 points per game, the Grizzlies are the 11th-ranked team in the NBA on defense.

-- On the glass, the Grizzlies are 21st in the NBA, giving up 44.4 rebounds per game.
+- On the boards, the Grizzlies are 21st in the NBA, conceding 44.4 rebounds per game.

-- The Grizzlies are the 26th-ranked team in the NBA, giving up 26.4 assists per game.
+- The Grizzlies are the 26th-ranked squad in the NBA, conceding 26.4 assists per game.

-- The Grizzlies are the 25th-ranked squad in the league at allowing threes, conceding 13 made 3-pointers per contest.
+- Looking at 3-pointers, the Grizzlies are 25th in the NBA, conceding 13 makes per game.

 D'Angelo Russell vs. the Grizzlies